kamathhrishi/kamathhrishi1.github.io/_posts/2020-11-08-Weakly Supervised Learning.md

 <p style="text-align:justify">The above motivates an naive approach of attaining weakly supervised learning , there are some approaches that perform 2-5 end to end which I will save for another blogpost.
 The end to end networks are trained only from classification labels but can also perform localization and detection. </p>

 <p style="text-align:justify">Having motivated weakly supervised learning as a way of labelling data with less difficulty , its still far from use in production system to completely replace supervised learning and still an active research area.
-Some problems with weakly supervised learning that have been commonly observed are.
-But , it seems like a promising method for future use when there is little data available. </p>
+Some common issues being that it labels all closeby objects into a single boundig box or is biased towards the noise by the classifier.</p>